opentext-idol/idol-rich-media-tutorials/tutorials/setup/WEBCAM.md

 ffplay -f dshow -framerate 15 -video_size 640x480 -i video="USB Video Device"
 ```

-> For more details on options for DirectShow device control with `ffmpeg`, read this [documentation](https://trac.ffmpeg.org/wiki/DirectShow).
+> NOTE: For more details on options for DirectShow device control with `ffmpeg`, read this [documentation](https://trac.ffmpeg.org/wiki/DirectShow).

 To apply these device settings in IDOL Media Server, add the following config options to the *Video*-type ingest engine: